Interaction patterns at scale

 After

-To influence large-scale change to global elements and encourage wider uptake, I actively showcased the work across forums and cross-government channels, prompting other departments to adopt the new standards for their own websites.
+To influence change at a larger-scale, and encourage wider uptake, I actively showcased the work across forums and cross-government channels, prompting other departments to adopt the new standards for their own websites.
 I secured stakeholder buy-in by demonstrating the wide-reaching impact of the changes and highlighting the broad spectrum of accessibility needs these updates addressed.
 I also provided hands-on support to teams during implementation, helping embed the patterns into real-world projects.

 Slide deck of presentation